-Mike has chosen to live in student housing in Sudbury.
-He is sharing a house with three other students.
+Mike moved to Sudbury in September to go to college.
+He has chosen to live in student housing and he is sharing a house with three other students.
 His rent is \$400 per month and he splits the utilities with his roommates (approximately \$40 per month per roommate).
-Mike and his roommates have decided they would like to share a phone line, internet and cable.
+Also, Mike and his roommates have decided they would like to share a phone line, internet and cable.
 They found a plan that offers all three services charging \$120 per month.
 Mike estimates his monthly food costs to be approximately \$195.

-Mike has decided to keep his cell phone.
-He uses the Greater Sudbury Transit system to get to school and home each day.
-He will likely take one other trip using the Greater Sudbury Transit on weekends.
+Mike has decided to keep his cell phone which costs around \$33.75 each month.
+He uses the Greater Sudbury Transit system to get to school and home each week day (\$2.50 one way).
+He will likely take one other return trip using the Greater Sudbury Transit on weekends.
 Mike received \$3000 from OSAP for the fall semester (September - December).
 He also found a job at a local grocery store paying \$8.50 per hour.
 He works approximately 25 hours per week.
 Tuition for the fall semester is approximately \$2500 (including textbooks).